AdobeDocs/campaign-standard.en/help/administration/using/push-tracking.md

         if (deliveryId != null && messageId != null && acsDeliveryTracking.equals("on")) {
             contextData.put("deliveryId", deliveryId);
             contextData.put("broadlogId", messageId);
+            contextData.put("action", "2");

             //Send Click Tracking since the user did click on the notification

                 //If you are using ACPCore v1.4.0 or later, use the next line.

-                contextData.put("action", "2");
+                MobileCore.collectMessageInfo(contextData);

                 //Else comment out the above line and uncomment the line below

                 //MobileCore.trackAction("tracking", contextData);

                 //Send Open Tracking since the user opened the app

+                contextData.put("action", "1");

                 //If you are using ACPCore v1.4.0 or later, use the next line.

-                contextData.put("action", "1");
+                MobileCore.collectMessageInfo(contextData);
                 //Else comment out the above line and uncomment the line below

                 //MobileCore.trackAction("tracking", contextData);